getify/foi-lang/README.md

 However, [Foi-Toy](foi-toy/README.md) is an experimental CLI tool for playing around with **Foi** code, prior to there being an official compiler.

-Foi-Toy currently supports tokenizing **Foi** code, and syntax highlighting (via HTML/CSS) as shown in the above screenshots.
+Foi-Toy currently supports tokenizing **Foi** code, and syntax highlighting (via HTML/CSS).
 Foi-Toy can also validate code against the formal language grammar.

-Additionally, there's an [online version of Foi-Toy](https://toy.foi-lang.com) to play around with tokenization, syntax highlighting, and validation.
+Additionally, there's an [online version of Foi-Toy](https://toy.foi-lang.com) to play around with tokenization, validation, and syntax highlighting.

 ## License